Infineon/optiga-trust-m/README.md

 <img src="https://github.com/Infineon/Assets/blob/master/Pictures/optiga_trust_m_uson10.png" width="300" >

-This repository contains a target-agnostic Software Framework for the [OPTIGA™ Trust M](https://www.infineon.com/optiga-trust) security chip.
+This repository contains a target-agnostic Software Framework for the [OPTIGA™ Trust M](https://www.infineon.com/optiga-trust) security solution.
 It is a base for other application notes. **Be aware that this software comes without any security claims and shall be used for evaluation purpose.**

 ### Key Features and Benefits
 * High-end security controller